gcbel/aptitude/README.md

 ## Installation

 Clone the repository locally.
 Install dependencies with `npm install`.
-Configure environment variables in as specified in `.env.EXAMPLE` in a `.env` file in the server folder.
+Configure environment variables as specified in the `.env.EXAMPLE` file in a `.env` file in the server folder.
 Run `npm run dev` to start the application.

 ## Usage